FETCHING

 and in big cities elsewhere in Africa, the bus leaves when it is full, and no

-and read their destinations.
-The ones headed for far away destinations would
+their destinations.
+The ones headed for far away destinations would leave first

-leave first since they had the prospect of picking up added passengers along the
+since they had the prospect of picking up added passengers along the way to fill

-way to fill the bus.
-I made my choice and was delighted to find it was about
+the bus.
+I made my choice and was delighted to find it was about to leave.
+Again,

-on the mid-day odors of frying onions for the evening meal, mixed with various
+mid-day odors of frying onions for the evening meal, mixed with various varieties

-varieties of manure around the town square, dried fish, and elderly cuts of beef
+of manure around the town square, dried fish, and elderly cuts of beef hanging

-hanging in the meat market in the center of town.
-The dogs were in slow motion,
+in the meat market in the center of town.
+The dogs were in slow motion, as were

-as were many of the inhabitants.
-The driver was in a subdued mood due to the mid-day
+many of the inhabitants.
+The driver was in a subdued mood due to the mid-day heat,

-heat, but he was happy to see the bus full.
-Mamma would have enough cash to buy
+but he was happy to see the bus full.
+Mamma would have enough cash to buy more

-more beans and casava for the babies when he got home tomorrow.
-With some luck
+beans and casava for the babies when he got home tomorrow.
+With some luck they

-they could buy a goat for the coming celebration of their son's return from the
+could buy a goat for the coming celebration of their son's return from the government

-government school in Mwanza.
+school in Mwanza.
 Life was good, and I was heading home.
-Speed would
+Speed would not be so

-not be so high a priority since the next bus was not nearly full and would not
+high a priority since the next bus was not nearly full and would not be trying

 driver's section of the bus was comfortable enough, but the back of the bus was